 KU students with unusual family circumstances who may be eligible for a dependency override.

-If a student requests a Dependency Override (DO), he/she is advised to schedule an appointment with one of our Financial Aid Counselors/Assistant Directors (FACs/ADs).
-During that appointment, the FAC/AD will ask the student to provide details about the family situation.
-The FAC/AD will ask the student to provide as much documentation of the situation as possible.
+If a student requests a Dependency Override (DO), he/she is advised to schedule an appointment with one of our Financial Aid Counselors.
+During that appointment, the Financial Aid Counselor will ask the student to provide details about the family situation.
+The Financial Aid Counselor will ask the student to provide as much documentation of the situation as possible.
 The student must also submit a written, signed request for a DO.

 Acceptable documentation may include:

 1. Court Documents